-Sometimes business owners ask me if it is really that important to have a written mission statement.
-In many companies it seems to just be a plaque on the wall with little or no value.
-Here is why I think it is critical that every business (even small businesses) have a clear, written mission statement.
+Sometimes business owners ask me if it is that important to have a written mission statement.
+In many companies, it seems like a plaque on the wall with little or no value.
+Here is why I think every business (even small businesses) must have a clear, written mission statement.

 1. It determines the company’s direction

 Smart business owners use this statement to remind their teams why their company exists because this is what makes the company successful.
-The mission statement serves as a “North Star” that keeps everyone clear on the direction of the organization.
+The mission statement serves as a “North Star” that keeps everyone clear on the organization’s direction.
 And as Andy Stanley says, “It’s your direction, not your intention, that determines your destination.”
 This leads to the second reason.

 2. It focuses the company’s future